Queerscriptors/queerscriptors.org/README.md

 Licensing, or what is a website?
 This website contains no JavaScript and has essentially no code made by myself, therefore it isn't a program, the GPL or similar licenses do not seem applicable, of course I am not a lawyer.

 I wish to use CC-BY 4.0 where applicable, or a similar license for anything it isn't applicable to.
-If you know anything about licensing and think this should be made better please reach to me
+If you know anything about licensing and think this should be made better please reach out to me

 Do note:
  - Not all images are made by us and are therefore, © their respective owners